pkusensei/MinskFork/README.md

 - Code Redundancy

     Emerging from lack of reflection in C++, e.g. in class derived from `SyntaxNode`, or property, e.g. an array of getters in nearly every class.
 This problem is partly alleviated by conjuring up some templates.
 And some `std::function` magic.

-- Templates vs Generics

-    Templates are powerful, templates are fun, templates are hard to write, and (maybe) even harder to reason about.
-Also using `std::enable_if` and type traits to mimic type constraints is not very elegant in any way. (where is CONCEPTS)

 - CMake + Visual Studio + Ninja + MSBuild + ...